wtsi-hgi/symlink-fixer/README.md

 Find all symlinks under the current working directory, on Lustre.
-For those whose absolute target is under `OLD_ROOT` (defaults to the current working directory), relink them to the new root and then relativise to the link's parent directory.
+For those whose absolute target is under `OLD_ROOT` (defaults to the current working directory and its expansion), relink them to the new root and then relativise to the link's parent directory.

+Outputs:
-Outputs `symlinks-fixed`, a log of the link, original target and new target; and `symlinks-unchanged`, a log of links that weren't changed.
+* `symlinks-fixed`: A log of the link, original target and new target (tab-separated);
+* `symlinks-unchanged`: A log of links that weren't changed.

+Notes:
-n.b.
-Requires Python 3.8
+* Requires Python 3.8, or newer.
+* Set the `DRY_RUN` environment variable to just output what would be done, without changing any symlinks.
+* This is Lustre-specific, but can be generalised to any POSIX filesystem easily by replacing `lfs find` with `find`.